From emergency surgery to desire for caesarean section

 Why the high caesarean rates?

 While a caesarean section used to be considered only for emergency childbirth, today it has established itself as a very common and safe way of delivery.
-A caesarean section is an operation under anaesthesia or spinal cord regional anaesthesia.
+A caesarean section is an operation under general anaesthesia or spinal cord regional anaesthesia.
 Here, the baby is extracted through the uterus and the abdominal wall.
 The reasons for a caesarean section (also called “C- section”) can be very diverse – from a planned caesarean section to emergency surgery for birth complications.
 Whether you qualify for a caesarean section is best discussed with your attending gynecologist.

 Advantages and disadvantages of caesarean section